kbastamow/Deno_Fresh_HTMX_jsonplaceholder/README.md

 Route *users/add* displays a form to create a new user.
 On submit,
-`<form method="post">` sends a post request to **this same page**, where data is sent to JSON Placeholder API, received and rendered back to the component.
+`<form method="post">` sends a post request to **this same page's handler**, where data is sent to JSON Placeholder API, received and rendered back to the component.

 *users/add:* Click create user
 ⬇️
-*users/add:*: Handler on same route handles POST method and sends data to API.
+*users/add:* Handler on same route handles POST method and sends data to API.
 ⬇️
-*users/add:*: Render.ctx in handler returns data to component
+*users/add:* Render.ctx in handler renders component with the returned data from API.
 ⬇️
-*users/add:*: When users data is present in the component, the new user details are rendered instead of the form.
+*users/add:* When Api-returned data is present in the component, information about the new user is rendered instead of the form.

 With this method, all action happens in the same component, and on **server-side**.